vodori/chatter/readme.md

 ### Usage

 The way you communicate stays the same regardless of the context you're in.
-Just name your location and start sending and/or handling messages.
+Just name each location and start sending and/or handling messages.
 As an example: